arjun-chanda/SQL-Library-Management-System-Project-/README.md

   VALUES('978-1-60129-456-2', 'To Kill a Mockingbird', 'Classic', 6.00, 'yes', 'Harper Lee', 'J.B.
 Lippincott & Co');
   SELECT * FROM books;

+  **Task 2: Update an Existing Member's Address **

   UPDATE members
   SET member_address = '125 Oak St'
   where member_id=  'C103';
   SELECT * FROM members;

+  **Task 3: Delete a Record from the Issued Status Table -- Objective: Delete the record with issued_id = 'IS121' from the issued_status table. **

   DELETE FROM Issuedstatus
   WHERE issued_id ='IS121';

+  ** Task 4: Retrieve All Books Issued by a Specific Employee -- Objective: Select all books issued by the employee with emp_id = 'E101'. **

   SELECT * FROM Issuedstatus
   WHERE issued_emp_id= 'E101';

+  ** Task 5: List Members Who Have Issued More Than One Book -- Objective: Use GROUP BY to find members who have issued more than one book. **

   SELECT
   issued_emp_id,